CSESS/constitution/README.md

 ### 5.1.
 Authority
 The resolutions of General Polling shall have equal authority as that of General Meeting.
 The resolutions of General Polling can only be revoked by subsequent General Meeting or General Polling.
 ### 5.2.
 Conduction
-General Polling except the polling for the election of new executive committee shall only be held after the General Meeting has failed two times.
+General Polling except the polling for the election of new Executive Committee shall only be held after the General Meeting has failed two times.
 ### 5.3.
 Notice
 Notice of General Polling and the motion(s) to be voted shall be posted at least 7 clear days beforehand.
 ### 5.4.
 Voting
 The result of the Polling is valid, provided that the number of votes is not less than twenty-five percent of Full Members of the Society.
-The polling period shall last for 10 consecutive hours (from 9:00 a.m. to 7:00 p.m.) on the day of polling.
+The polling period shall last for 72 consecutive hours.
 The provisional and official results of the General Polling shall be announced by the Executive Committee within 24 and 72 hours after the closure of the voting respectively.
 Any complaints or appeals about the General Polling shall be made within 48 hours after the closure of the voting.